 Aperol Negroni Cocktail Recipe: A Milder Approach

 A Little Less Bitter

-Campari can be offputting for many; its incredibly bitter profile is too strong for some palettes.
+Campari can be offputting for many; its incredibly bitter profile is too strong for some palates.
 Aperol, however, is one of the most accessible and user-friendly apéritifs available.
 So whether you're a veteran of Negronis and you're looking to introduce others to the cocktail, or you are the one searching for an introduction, the Aperol Negroni makes for a warm Negroni welcome.

+Aperol Negroni Cocktail Recipe: A Milder Approach